-Our CoBP framework is built on the pillars of Prevent - Detect - Respond to ensure we have a continuous ability to develop our compliance programme based on learnings (e.g. from CoBP cases, self-assessments and audits).
+Our CoBP framework is built on the pillars of "Prevent - Detect - Respond" to ensure we have a continuous ability to develop our compliance programme based on learnings (e.g. from CoBP cases, self-assessments and audits).
 We also actively monitor regulatory developments and participate in conferences to share, learn and adopt best practices.

-The Chief Legal Officer (CLO) is responsible for the strategy and implementation of the Code compliance programme, including CoBP and Code Policies.
-She is supported by a new Chief Business Integrity Officer (CBIO).
-The CCO's global Compliance team is now part of Unilever's Legal function, giving Unilever dedicated, expert resource to embed a compliance culture and make the business more agile in identifying and mitigating compliance risks.
+The CLO is responsible for the strategy implementation of the full compliance programme.
+She is supported by a CBIO who was included in the Ethisphere 2016 Attorneys Who Matter list.
+The CBIO's team is part of UL's legal function, giving UL dedicated expert resource to embed a compliance culture and make UL more agile in identifying & mitigating compliance risks.
+The BI organisation features 5 dedicated experienced regional BI Directors who oversee BI work in North America, Latin America, Europe, Asia & Russia/Africa/Middle East: